Aaronik/medical-api/README.md

 * Note when deploying on heroku, we use JawsDB (for its mysql version number alone).
 This gets inserted into the process environment as JAWSDB_URL, which is a single string we parse out for the above information.
   If JAWSDB_URL is set, the others will all be ignored.

+* When deploying to heroku, use this command to provision jawsdb: `heroku addons:create jawsdb:kitefin --version=5.7`

 #### Other Environment Variables
 * `URL`: This should point to whatever url the app is at.
 This is used, ATTOW, for invitations and